mark1bean/live-effect-functions-for-illustrator/README.md

 Every LE function takes two parameters: `item` and `options`.

 `item` is the pageItem (or pageItems!) to which the Live Effect will apply.
-Accepts a single item or an array (or Illustrator array-like object) of items.
+Can be a single pageItem, or an array of pageItems, or an Illustrator array-like object, eg pageItems.

 `options` is an object that holds all other parameters.
 If options is not supplied, the functions will simply use their default settings.